-Fathers’ Rights In Virginia Custody & Visitation Cases
+Fathers' Rights in Virginia

 Fathers’ rights are an often misunderstood area of Virginia family law.
 At Livesay & Myers, we have seen many good, active fathers come to us after making devastating mistakes in their custody cases.
 We have seen men who, misunderstanding their rights or relying on incorrect legal advice, have let themselves be bullied into signing unfavorable agreements or have handled themselves badly in court.
 Don’t repeat their mistakes!
 Instead, abide by the following list of do’s and don’ts to protect your rights as a father in Virginia:

 1. Do understand how Virginia courts decide custody and visitation cases.
 In determining custody and visitation, Virginia courts are directed by law to give primary consideration to the child’s best interests, and the specific factors a court should consider in making this determination are set forth in Virginia Code § 20-124.3.
 Moreover, Virginia Code § 20-124.2 sets out an explicit statutory preference in favor of frequent, continuing contacts between parents and children, and, when appropriate, shared responsibility for child-rearing.
-After making its decision, the Court has an obligation to explain the decision to the parents, and the Court must expressly give its findings of fact regarding the relevant factors listed in Virginia Code § 20-124.3.
-In short, although the Court is given vast discretion to decide what custody or visitation arrangement is in the best interests of your child, the Court’s discretion is restrained by its obligation to consider the statutory factors and the specific facts and evidence presented in your case.
+After making its decision, the court has an obligation to explain the decision to the parents, and the court must expressly give its findings of fact regarding the relevant factors listed in Virginia Code § 20-124.3.
+In short, although the court is given vast discretion to decide what custody or visitation arrangement is in the best interests of your child, the court’s discretion is restrained by its obligation to consider the statutory factors and the specific facts and evidence presented in your case.
 No undue preference may be given to either party, and the decision must be supported by the evidence given at trial.

 2. Do understand that there is no presumption or preference in favor of mothers under Virginia law in custody and visitation cases.
-Virginia Code § 20-124.2 explicitly states that, in custody and visitation cases, “[a]s between parents, there shall be no presumption or inference of law in favor of either.”
-Moreover, none of the factors set forth in Virginia Code § 20-124.3 inherently favor mothers or fathers.
+Virginia Code § 20-124.2 explicitly states that, in custody and visitation cases, “[a]s between the parents, there shall be no presumption or inference of law in favor of either.”
+Moreover, none of the factors set forth in § 20-124.3 inherently favor mothers or fathers.
+Several of the factors listed in § 20-124.3 do tend to favor the “primary caregiver,” but that can be overcome by some of the other factors.
 Although a court can consider the age and needs of a child, and the role a parent has played in the care and upbringing of a child, the Virginia Court of Appeals has held that it is reversible error for a trial court to favor mothers of children of “tender years.”
 Visikides v.
 Derr, 3 Va App 69 (1986).
-Moreover, at least one Virginia trial court has refused to place great weight on the identity of the child’s primary caregiver, explaining that

-[A rule favoring primary caretakers] would not only be unfair to one of the parents but would also place a premium on the quantity of time a parent spends with the children rather than on the quality of such time.
+in nuclear families one parent generally assumes the role of primary provider for the family, and the other parent fulfills the role of primary caretaker of the children.
+In such circumstances, the non-providing parent would always be favored in custody disputes….[A rule favoring primary caretakers] would not only be unfair to one of the parents but would also place a premium on the quantity of time a parent spends with the children rather than on the quality of such time.
 What is important in determining custody is not how long a parent spends with the children but what is accomplished during that time.
-Further, such a rule would appear to conflict with the legislative mandate in § 20-107.2 that “as between the parents, there shall be no presumption or inference of law in favor of either.”
+Further, such a rule would appear to conflict with the legislative mandate … that “as between the parents, there shall be no presumption or inference of law in favor of either.”

 Crute v.
 Crute, 12 Va.
 Cir.
 190, 192 (Va.
 Cir.
 Ct.
 1988) (emphasis added).